Koitere/monster-stats/README.md

   - **Description**: Display the hover tooltip only when the Shift key is held.
   - **Default**: Enabled

+- **Enable Side Panel**
+  - **Description**: Enables the searchable side panel to display more monster stats.
+  - **Default**: Enabled

 ## Disclaimer

 Please note that this plugin is still in development.
 Some features may not work as expected, and there may be occasional bugs or performance issues.
 We appreciate your feedback and patience as we continue to improve the plugin.

 ## Change Log

+### Version 1.2.0
+- Improved functionalityL
+  - Added displaying of maximum hits for monsters in the database
+  - Added displaying of attack style for monsters in the database
+  - Improved database population for quicker updating in the future
+  - Added ability to enable/disable the side bar panel

 ### Version 1.1.0
 - Improvements and Bug Fixes: